kevbot404/webnovel-tag-predictor/README.md

 Pipeline:

-1. **Text preprocessing**: Titles and descriptions are cleaned (lowercased, URLs removed, punctuation stripped).
+1. **Text preprocessing**: Titles and descriptions are cleaned (lowercased, URLs removed, punctuation stripped, non-English text filtered out).
 The title is repeated 3x during feature construction to give it more weight than the description.
-2. **Feature extraction**: TF-IDF vectorization with n-grams (1-3), sublinear TF scaling, and a vocabulary cap of 100,000 features.
+2. **Feature extraction**: TF-IDF vectorization with n-grams (1-3), sublinear TF scaling, `min_df=2`, and a vocabulary cap of 100,000 features.
-3. **Classification**: Each tag/genre gets its own binary classifier.
+3. **Classification**: Each tag/genre gets its own binary classifier (`OneVsRestClassifier` wrapping a balanced `LogisticRegression` with `max_iter=2000`).
 A threshold (default 0.30) controls how confident the model must be before predicting a tag.
+4. **Train/test split**: Uses `MultilabelStratifiedShuffleSplit` to preserve tag distribution in both splits.
-4. **Model bundle**: The trained vectorizer, classifier, label binarizer, and genre list are saved together as a single `.pkl` file.
+5. **Model bundle**: The trained vectorizer, classifier, label binarizer (`MultiLabelBinarizer`), and genre list are saved together as a single `.pkl` file.

 ## Training from a CSV